Current COVID-19 Requirements & Studio Protocols:

 For private lessons booked through our online scheduler, the date you select is a REQUEST for that date and time, and is not guaranteed.
 Your lesson is not confirmed until a representative from Los Sabrosos contacts you personally via email or phone.

-Los Sabrosos (students, staff, members, and participants) disclaim any liability or loss in connection with the events, classes or dance patterns/routines taught therein.
+Los Sabrosos (students, clients, staff, members, and participants) disclaim any liability or loss in connection with the events, classes or dance patterns/routines taught therein.
 Consult with your physician before starting any dance or exercise routine.

-Sexual Favors as a Basis for Actions Affecting an Individual’s Welfare as a Student, Staff, or Member
+Sexual Favors as a Basis for Actions Affecting an Individual’s Welfare as a Student, Client, Staff, or Member

 ☙ Uses, offers to use, or threatens to use one’s status as a member of the organization to bring about decisions or assessments affecting an individual’s welfare on the basis of submission to, or rejection of, requests for sexual favors.